CSCfi/csc-user-guide/docs/apps/diamond.md

 module load diamond/2.0.15
 ```

-Afrer that, you can check the Diamond help with command:
+Afrer that, you can check the Diamond help with the command:

 ```text
 diamond help
 ```

-CSC provides Diamond indexes for Uniprot databases (swiss, trembl) and NCBI non redundant database (nr).
+CSC provides Diamond indexes for Uniprot databases (swiss) and NCBI non redundant database (nr).
 Location of these databases is defined with environment variable `$DIAMONDDB`.
-For example searching hits for a set of nucleotide sequeces from the SwissProt database could be done with  command:
+For example, searching hits for a set of nucleotide sequeces from the SwissProt database could be done with the command:

 ```text
 diamond blastx --query nuc.fasta -d $DIAMONDDB/swiss --out diamond_results.txt -p 4 --max-target-seqs 500
 ```

 You can also do searches against your own protein sequence database.
-In this case you must first calculate Diamond indexes for your reference protein set with command diamond makedb.
+In this case, you must first calculate Diamond indexes for your reference protein set with command `diamond makedb`.
 For example:

 ```text
 diamond makedb --in refrerence_proteins.fasta -d my_ref -p 4